ebefrank/ebefrank.github.io/_posts/2019-11-8-SmartCity_4.md

 layout: post
 title: @SmartCityexpo - CityOS
-summary: Projects in the context to SmartCity
+summary: Explorations in the context of SmartCity

 ---